Skip to content

 View from the Blairsden terrace looking south towards Pluckemin.

-And lastly, couldn’t resist that while waiting for the transportation to return to the parking area, a number of nuns were seen visiting Blairsden.
+Lastly, I couldn’t resist the fact that while waiting for transportation to return to the parking area, several nuns were seen visiting Blairsden.
 St. John the Baptist was once owners of Blairsden.
-While the internet has been a bit unkind to the nuns protraying spooky stories of murder, death, and hauntings, nothing could be further from the truth.
+While the internet has been a bit unkind to the nuns, portraying spooky stories of murder, death, and hauntings, nothing could be further from the truth.
 It never happened.
 That’s for sure.

 Blairsden and the Blairsden Nuns_2014 203